 If you miss your state’s deadline, you may still qualify for federal aid, but not for state-funded aid programs.

-Regardless what your state and college require in terms of deadline, it’s almost always in your best interest to submit your FAFSA — as close to October 1 as possible before the state runs out of aid.
+Regardless what your state and college require in terms of deadline, it’s almost always in your best interest to submit your FAFSA as soon as it becomes available on October 1 before the state runs out of aid.